Vanessa Cardenas, relationship coach in Westchester County, supporting couples who want to reconnect and rebuild emotional closeness.

 They could finally see each other accurately again.

-Fear is always the first thing that enters a relationship.
+Fear is often the first thing that enters a relationship.

 Not betrayal.